raymonddoan/InTreeApp-marketplace/README.md

 rails s
 ```

-From here, log into Ultrahook (`https://www.ultrahook.com/`) to receive webhooks on your local machine.
-Follow steps provided in the email set upon signup.
+**IMPORTANT:** Now, log into Ultrahook (`https://www.ultrahook.com/`) to receive webhooks on your local machine.
+Follow steps provided in the email set once signed up.

-Once setup, go to `localhost:3000` and you will be able to use the application.
+Once Ultrahook is setup, go to `localhost:3000` and you will be able to use the application.

 You can create your own log in details or use one of the following test accounts: